-Once the program is installed on your computer, you can connect anytime to the internet by inserting the Orange USB Drive, allowing the program dialogue box to open, and then clicking on the "Connect" button.
-The Mobile Internet will connect to the internet and depending on where you are located (i.e., rural or urban area), the connection speed will vary based on the Orange communication tower nearest your location.
-When you are connected to the internet, the "Connect" button you click will now display "Disconnect".
-To access the internet and begin surfing, open the internet browser of your choice (e.g., Firefox, Internet Explorer, Safari, etc.) and you will now be connected.
-To disconnect, click on the "Disconnect" button in the Orange Mobile Internet program window (if you minimized it, you may need to reopen the program) and then close the program and eject the USB Drive from your computer (remembering to return the USB cover).
+An internet USB Drive is a convenient way to access internet in most locations in Uganda, either rural or urban.
+If people want additional internet, volunteers may purchase a SIM card from the Africell store in Mukono to put into a USB drive.
+It works on either Mac or PC computers and plugs into any USB port and will load the program automatically.
+The Mobile Internet will connect to the internet and depending on where you are located (i.e., rural or urban area), the connection speed will vary based on the Africell communication tower nearest your location.
+To disconnect, click on the "Disconnect" button in the Africell Mobile Internet program window (if you minimized it, you may need to reopen the program) and then close the program and eject the USB Drive from your computer (remembering to return the USB cover).

-For those who wish to purchase their own modem, you first need to visit the Orange store in Mukono or Kampala and purchase a payment plan.
+For those who wish to purchase their own modem, you first need to visit the Africell store in Mukono or Kampala and purchase a payment plan.
 The payment plans allow you to purchase a designated quantity of internet usage measured in kilobytes, called "bundles".
 The bundle increments are measured in 500 megabyte (MB) units.
 Every time you visit a webpage or make a download (e.g., documents, music, movies, etc.) your bundle depletes based upon the kilobytes of the webpage or download.
 In addition, the bundle automatically discontinues 1 month after the day of purchase.
 The "bundle" system is similar to buying airtime with phones; the more you call and text (the more you surf and download), the sooner the airtime (bundle) runs out.
 However, a sufficient amount of "bundle" capacity is 1 GB which costs (at the time of this writing) 49,000 Ush (less than \$25).
 With this 1 GB "bundle" amount, common surfing, emailing, and other internet browsing is more than accommodated for.
 But of course, you are free to purchase the amount of internet usage you wish to have.